-- (1) All approved final plans must be completed, including the provision of financial surety for improvements and the filing and recording of the final approved plan within 2-5 years of the Planning Commission's approval date.
-(13014 §16 11/7/90) - or more extensions of the 5-year time-frame provided that the total cumulative period of extension does not exceed 90 days. - or more extensions of the 5-year time-frame provided that the total cumulative period of extension does not exceed 2 years. - (4) All requests for extensions must be submitted in writing before expiration of final plan approval and include substantial evidence demonstrating compliance with one or more of the following criteria: - (a) The applicant's reasonable efforts to record the land development and actions taken to secure other approvals required from other permitting authorities to allow for recording of the land development plan; - (b) Identification of substantial expenditures made or substantial obligations incurred in reliance on the approval or conditional approval and in furtherance of the proposed development; or - (c) A Force Majeure, Act of God or extreme economic market conditions (rather than acts of omission by the applicant or owner) caused the need for a time extension. - (5) Approved extensions may be subject to reasonable conditions.
+- (1) All approved final plans must be completed, including the provision of financial surety for improvements and the filing and recording of the final approved plan within 5 years of the Planning Commission's approval date.
+(13014 §16 11/7/90) - (2) The Planning Director is authorized to approve one or more extensions of the 5-year time-frame provided that the total cumulative period of extension does not exceed 90 days. - (3) The Planning Commission is authorized to approve one or more extensions of the 5-year time-frame provided that the total cumulative period of extension does not exceed 2 years. - (4) All requests for extensions must be submitted in writing before expiration of final plan approval and include substantial evidence demonstrating compliance with one or more of the following criteria: - (a) The applicant's reasonable efforts to record the land development and actions taken to secure other approvals required from other permitting authorities to allow for recording of the land development plan; - (b) Identification of substantial expenditures made or substantial obligations incurred in reliance on the approval or conditional approval and in furtherance of the proposed development; or - (c) A Force Majeure, Act of God or extreme economic market conditions (rather than acts of omission by the applicant or owner) caused the need for a time extension. - (5) Approved extensions may be subject to reasonable conditions.